blukatdevelopment/UnchainedWorldsOld/basic_edition/adventures/progression_of_the_gears/lore_bible.md

 Wish to return to the warrior culture of the dragon age.

 #### Capitalists - local steam barons
 Wish to expand foreign investment.
+Must ensure the monster parts flow.

 ### The Rebels
 #### Environmentalists - Fey Circle